 Charter a Fishing Boat

 Perhaps you and your dad have spent some time at a favorite local fishing hole or pier.
 Maybe it’s time to cast in some fresh waters.
 Pick a new direction, literally any direction, and you can book one of the amazing charters available from marinas all over the state.
 Let some experts guide you out to fish in an area where you have never been before.
-When you surprise him with this dadventure, be sure to gift it with a bottle of Fessler’s Original Sauce so you have the perfect complement for your tasty haul.
+When you surprise him with this dadventure, be sure to gift it with some Dardevle fishing lures, and a bottle of Fessler’s Original Sauce so you have the perfect complement for your tasty haul.

 Play a World Class Golf Course